helenaferdy/helenaferdy.github.io/_posts/2024-07-16-cucm-webex-hub.md

 ## Enabling CUCM Calling

-On that user >> Licenses, select edit the Calling License and select Register to Unififed Communication Manager (UCM)
+On that user >> Licenses, edit the Calling License and select Register to Unified Communication Manager (UCM)

 ![x](/static/2024-07-16-cucm-webex-hub/10.png)